BioinformaticsBiophysicsUDE/Epitopsy/docs/packages/tools/MathTools.rst

 .. sectionauthor:: Jean-Noel Grad <jean-noel.grad@uni-due.de>

-This module provides Mathematical tools.
+This module provides a set of mathematical functions used by other modules.

 .. _MathTools-syntax: